smack42/ColorFill/pc19/readme.txt

 These two files contain the output of this program, ColorFill.

-Its ExhaustiveDfsStrategy scores 20086, which is the same score as the winning program by Aliaksei Sanko.
+Its AStarPuchertStrategy scores 20086, which is the same score as the winning program by Aliaksei Sanko.

 20086 has to be the optimal (lowest possible) result, because it was found by an exhaustive search.
-That run took about 1 CPU hour. (see details file)
+That run took just a few seconds. (see details file)

-The other DFS strategies of ColorFill are weaker but much faster, achieving a score of 20708 using only 1 CPU minute.